For Honor: Heroes

-There are currently five factions in For Honor: Knights, Vikings, and Samurai, with a fourth faction, the Wu Lin, having been added with the Marching Fire expansion.
-The fifth faction, called The Outlanders, are a group of warriors introduced in Y5S4 who have no cultural links to the previous factions.
-There are 9 combatants in the Knight faction, 7 in the Viking faction, 8 in the Samurai faction, 5 in Wu Lin faction, and 3 in The Outlanders faction, making for a grand total of 32 currently playable heroes, with a further additional character for the Outlanders being confirmed to be in development for Year 6.
+There are currently five factions in For Honor.
+The first three factions were introduced at game launch: Knights, Vikings, and Samurai.
+A Chinese-inspired fourth faction, the Wu Lin, was added with the Marching Fire expansion.
+The fifth faction, called The Outlanders, are a group of uniquely-themed warriors introduced in Y5S4 who have no cultural links to other factions, let alone each other.
+There are currently 9 heroes in the Knight faction, 8 in the Viking faction, 9 in the Samurai faction, 5 in the Wu Lin faction, and 6 in The Outlanders faction, making for a grand total of 37 playable heroes.
 Each hero has their own unique weapons and fighting styles.

 Synopsis

 Setting

 After a natural catastrophe pitted the most fearsome warriors against one another in a fight for resources and territory, the bloodthirsty warlord Apollyon believes the people of the Knights, Vikings, and Samurai have grown weak and wants to create an age of all-out war through manipulation of each faction.
 To this end the perspectives of characters within each faction are shown as events unfold, battles are waged, and agendas are created as Apollyon works to ensure continuous sparks of conflict between the Legion, the Warborn, and the Chosen from the Myre.
 With a later DLC, the Wu-Lin, based on Chinese culture, were added, while in-game lore links the Romans fighting for the Legion to a fifth Roman-based faction not present in the game.